How do I schedule an appointment?

 Do you offer a sliding scale or reduced sessions?

 I do offer a limited number of reduced spots for those with financial needs.
-Currently, all reduced sessions have been taken.
+Please message me for more information.

 Need help affording therapy or lower-cost services?
 Please click: Additional Resources